 Credit risk refers to the risk that a counterparty will default on its contractual obligations resulting in financial loss to the Group.
 The major classes of financial assets of the Group and of the Company are bank deposits, trade and other receivables and financial assets, at FVPL.
-For trade receivables, the Group adopts the policy of dealing only with customers of appropriate credit history, and obtaining cash deposits where appropriate to mitigate credit risk.
+For trade receivables, the Group adopts the policy of dealing only with customers of appropriate credit history and obtaining cash deposits where appropriate to mitigate credit risk.
+Due to the nature of the Group's business, the customers are generally required to pay in advance, except for travel agencies which are granted certain credit limits and amounts.
 For other financial assets, the Group adopts the policy of dealing only with high credit quality counterparties.

-Credit exposure to an individual counterparty is restricted by credit limits that are approved by the management at operating entity level based on on-going credit evaluation.
+Credit exposure to travel agencies are restricted by credit limits that are approved by the management based on ongoing credit evaluation.
 The counterparty's payment profile and credit exposure are continuously monitored at operating entity level by the respective management.